nvaccess/nvda/user_docs/en/userGuide.md

 When follow cursors is selected, the braille display will follow either the system focus/caret or the navigator object/review cursor, depending on what braille is tethered to.

-When display speech output is selected, the braille display will show what NVDA speaks, or would have spoken if speech mode was set to "talk"
+When display speech output is selected, the braille display will show what NVDA speaks, or would have spoken if speech mode was set to "talk".

 | . {.hideHeaderRow} |.|
 |---|---|